 During the Zhou dynasty the Chinese invented kites.
 Tea was first mentioned in China during the Zhou dynasty (although it may have been drunk much earlier).
 The umbrella was invented in China in the 4th century AD.
-Covered in oiled paper it sheltered the user from both sun and rain.
+Covered in an oiled paper it sheltered the user from both sun and rain.

 Warfare also changed in China.
 Previously war was dominated by chariots.
-However after 600 BC cavalry began to replace chariots.
-Furthermore rulers began to raise large armies of infantry.
+However, after 600 BC cavalry began to replace chariots.
+Furthermore, rulers began to raise large armies of infantry.
 Peasants were conscripted to provide them.
-About 500 BC a general called Sunzi wrote a book called the Art of War, which was the world's first military manual.
+About 500 BC a general called Sunzi wrote a book called The Art of War, which was the world's first military manual.
 About 400 BC the crossbow was invented in China.

 Although warfare was frequent during the Zhou era trade and commerce flourished and Chinese cities grew larger.
-Furthermore agriculture was greatly improved by iron tools and by irrigation, which became more common.
-As a result of more efficient agriculture the population of China grew rapidly in the Zhou period.
+Furthermore, agriculture was greatly improved by iron tools and by irrigation, which became more common.
+As a result of more efficient agriculture, the population of China grew rapidly in the Zhou period.